Skip to main content

 player.js

 player.js is the Wistia JavaScript library included in every Aurora embed code.
-It contains all the functionality that makes the Wistia player what it is: customizations, tracking, and more.
+It includes all the functionality that defines the Wistia player: customizations, tracking, and more.

 Play bar

-The play bar is a visual representation of the timeline of a media file.
+The play bar is a visual representation of a media file's timeline.
 It shows where your viewer or listener is at any given point in your content.
 The play bar also includes a thumbnail preview on hover for videos, so your viewers know what’s coming up next.
 It can be turned on or off in the Controls menu of the Customize panel.

 Play rate

 Play rate measures how often people choose to play your media.
-This metric is calculated based on the number of times the media was loaded versus the number of times it was played.
+This metric is calculated as the number of times the media was loaded divided by the number of times it was played.
 Play rate is listed on both the account-wide “Trends” page and the individual media stats page.

 Wistia player controls include the big play button, small play button, play bar, settings controls (i.e., video quality, playback speed), volume control, fullscreen button, and the Wistia banner.
 Player controls can be customized in the “Controls” tab of the “Customize” menu.